 Religious Education at Thornton Primary School provides opportunities for all pupils, regardless of race, gender, disability, academic ability and social background.
-Staff should adapt lessons to promote inclusion according to the needs of the pupils.
-Stereotyping and extremist ideas should be challenged.
+Staff adapt lessons to promote inclusion according to the needs of the pupils.
+Stereotyping and extremist ideas are challenged.
 Any concerns should be passed on to line managers following school protocols.